Ravenblack7575/catoligo/README.md

 675: An empirical constant related to the energetic cost of initiating helix formation.
 (oligonucleotide length): The number of bases in the oligonucleotide sequence.
 Longer oligonucleotides have more base pairs and thus require more energy (higher temperature) to completely separate.
 This term accounts for the increased stability with length.

-In summary, this formula attempts to predict the melting temperature of an oligonucleotide by considering the fundamental factors that influence DNA duplex stability:

-* Base composition (GC content): The number of strong G-C bonds.
-* Solution environment (salt concentration): The charge shielding effect on the DNA backbone.
-* Oligonucleotide length: The total number of stabilizing interactions.
-(Explanation of the formula terms were generated using Gemini Flash 2.0)
+(Explanation of the formula terms were generated using Gemini Flash 2.0, however the formula came from https://ucmp.berkeley.edu/museum/MPL/oligosinfo.html)

 There are many oligo melt temperature calculator apps online and they may give different results depending on the formula used.
 For example, the very simple one that many of us may have learned in school was this one: (Tm = 4(G+C) + 2(A+T)) from 1962 (Marmur and Doty (1962)).
 And it was the later publications, that melting temperature calculations started taking length and salt concentration into consideration.